nilfisk/bbDKP/README.md

 2. Upload bbDKP_1305/bbDKP folder to your webserver, into /store/mods/
 3. Launch automod, click in "bbDKP", and click the "Install" link. this will copy the files, and perform the necessary edits.
 4. Click on the blue link given, this will redirect you to /install/index.php
 5. Click submit.
-This will install 1.3.0.5 and clear the caches (template, theme, imagesets)
+This will install 1.3.1 and clear the caches (template, theme, imagesets)

-#### Upgrading from 1.3.0.4 to 1.3.0.5
+#### Upgrading from 1.3.0.5 to 1.3.1

-*	Apply the update from Automod "Available Changes" after uploading bbdkp 1.3.0.5 full
+*	Apply the update from Automod "Available Changes" after uploading bbdkp 1.3.1 full
-*	or do the changes manually, described in /contrib/bbdkp_1304_to_1305/update.xml
+*	or do the changes manually, described in /contrib/bbdkp_1305_to_131/update.xml

-#### Upgrading from 1.2.8-pl2 to 1.3.0.5

-* make a secure backup of all files
-* backup your database

-* Uninstall 1.2.8-pl2 and re-install 1.3.0.5 using Automod
-	1. If you installed any bbDKP plugins, these have to be uninstalled first.
-		*	upload the install folder for any bbdkp 1.2.8 plugin, and run the UMIL uninstaller.
-		*	make sure the module was uninstalled by checking the ACP modules.
-		*	run plugin uninstall from Automod.
-    2. then, from Automod, do uninstall bbDKP 1.2.8-pl2 to uninstall the files and phpbb edits.
-    3. purge the board cache, verify your board is running
-    4. delete /store/mods/bbdkp
-	5. upload the unzipped bbDKP_1305/bbDKP folder to /store/mods
-	6. from Automod, run file installer
-	7. Click on the blue link given, this will redirect you to /install/index.php, then click "update".
-This will update 	   the database from 1.2.8-PL2 to 1.3.0.5

-* Manually
-	*	Localhost
-		1. 	download your forum to localhost, as we will make the changes locally and then upload the new/changed
-		2. 	uninstall 1.2.8 and any plugins.
-			* first uninstall any plugins : follow the install.xml instructions for in reverse, then run the database uninstaller.
-			* then uninstall bbdkp 1.2.8-pl2, by following the install.xml instructions in reverse. (but leave database).
-		3.	follow the install.xml instruction in install.xml
-			*	copy the new files, replacing any old files.
-			*	delete the old files mentioned in the delete section
-			*	apply the changes to the core phpbb files. use a good text editor
-		4.	launch the DB updater locally (/install/index.php)
-			*	Now you see the Umil updater.
-			*	Click update.
-This will update to 1.3.0.5 and clear the caches (template, theme, imagesets)
-		5. Update your Custom styles, or install a premodded style.
-Jade, Deathwing and pbWoW2 have premods.
-	*	live server
-		1. upload the install folder for any bbdkp1.2.8 plugin that you installed, and run uninstall.
-		2. FTP the whole folder to to your webserver, after deleting your remote files.
-		3.	launch the bbdkp 1.3.0.5 DB updater on your webserver (/install/index.php) and redo the db changes on live.

-#### Upgrading from earlier version
-Please upgrade to v1.2.8-pl2 first

 #### Quick Deactivation
 should you wish to Deactivate this Mod quickly you can open configdkp.php and comment out the trigger : change @define('EMED_BBDKP', true); to //@define('EMED_BBDKP', true);